Car Rams Russian Embassy Gate In Belarusian Capital

 It was unclear whether the incident was linked to Russia's support of Belarusian authoritarian leader Alyaksandr Lukashenka, who has few other international allies.

-Belarus has been wracked by antigovernment protest and a brutal response by Lukashenka's government since he claimed victory for a sixth presidential term in an election in August.
+Belarus has been wracked by anti-government protests and a brutal response by Lukashenka's administration since he claimed victory for a sixth presidential term in an election in August.

 Nearly 27 years after first taking office in 1994, Lukashenka has sought to extinguish dissent and independent media, making it difficult to confirm or disprove assertions from his administration.